farzadoxo/discord-advertising-management-system/README.md

-# DiscoAD-bot
+# Advertisment discord bot
-# What is DiscoAd?
+# What is Advertisment discord bot?
-Discoad is a advertisment service bot and you can run it on discord or telegram
+Discoad is a advertisment service bot and you can run it on discord or telegram (server or channel)

 # Features :